JelF/xmlparser/README.md

  There are different ways to make your own tag acceptors.
 First of all, you can simply implement `TagAcceptor`, but it's interface could be changed in few time.
  Better way is to extend abstract `SimpleTagAcceptor` or `TagAcceptorWithDictionaryParams`.
 You also can suggest another abstract classes which you found to be usefull
  <br/>
- Custom factory usage example will be somewhere
+ Custom factory usage example could be found in CustomFactoryTest